 Faraz Financial Services (PTY) Limited and Value Bridge Single Member Investment Services S.A belong to the same Group of Companies.
 Value Bridge Single Member Investment Services S.A is regulated by the Hellenic Capital Market Commission with license number 6/927/31-8-2021.

-Regional Restrictions: Faraz Financial Services (PTY) Limited does not provide services within the European Economic Area, the USA, British Columbia, Canada and some other regions.
+Regional Restrictions: Faraz Financial Services (PTY) Limited does not offer services within the European Economic Area as well as in certain other jurisdictions such as the USA, British Columbia, Canada and some other regions.

 Faraz Financial Services (PTY) Limited does not issue advice, recommendations or opinions in relation to acquiring, holding or disposing of any financial product.
 Faraz Financial Services (PTY) Limited is not a financial adviser.